 Shearing can be time consuming if not done professionally, some farms often seek help from additional third party shearing contractors for this exact reason.

 Shearing is usually conducted with a hand held machine called a clipper which has two sharp blades, a comb and a cutter which move simultaneously to cut the wool.
 We stock a variety of clipping equipment for your sheep.
-From scissors to clippers, combs and cutters explore the range today.

 Electric clippers make light work in comparison to hand shears or scissors.
 If you’re looking for advice on which tools to choose, speak to a member of the sales team who would be more than happy to advise on which tools suit your technique and budget.